 A dissertation committee will be established through the coordinated efforts of the Director of the Ed.D.
 Program.
 The committee will consist of a minimum of three (3) graduate faculty, one of whom must be the chair of the Dissertation Committee and one from outside the candidate's major department.
-The committee must be approved be approved by the chair of the department/director, the Dean of the School of Education, and Dean of The Graduate School.
+The committee membership must be approved by the chair of the department/director, the Dean of the School of Education, and the Dean of The Graduate School.
+The Committee Membership Form in posted on The Graduate School website.
+If the approved committee membership changes, a new form indicating the proposed new membership must be submitted for approval.